 Compare digital TV packages at uSwitch now.

-With IPTV, you can get around 80 channels transmitted to your home TV over your home phone line using IPTV set-top box.
-IPTV is often bundled in with packages offering broadband, video on demand (VOD) and voice over IP (VoIP).
+With IPTV, you can get a huge array of channels transmitted to your home TV over your home phone line using IPTV set-top box.
+IPTV is often bundled with packages offering broadband, video on demand (VOD) and voice over IP (VoIP).
 Together the bundles are often referred to as “Triple Play”.

 Who is offering IPTV?